Strategies to Regulate Your Nervous System After Trauma

 • 5-4-3-2-1 Method: Identify five things you can see, four things you can touch, three things you can hear, two things you can smell, and one thing you can taste.
 This exercise helps anchor you to the present moment.
 This one can double for hypoarousal as well.

-• Deep Breathing: Inhale deeply through your nose, allowing your abdomen to expand, then exhale slowly through your mouth.
-Repeat several times to activate the parasympathetic nervous system, which promotes relaxation.
+• Deep Breathing: Take deep breaths through your nose, allowing your abdomen to expand, then exhale slowly through your mouth.
+Repeat several times to activate the vagus nerve and parasympathetic nervous system, which promotes relaxation.

 • Box Breathing: Inhale for a count of four, hold your breath for four, exhale for four, and hold again for four.
 This rhythmic breathing helps regulate your heart rate and calm your mind.